Pandemic Weight Gain? Join The Club

 Content warning: Weight stigma, BMI, calorie counting, scales

-Flashback to about 2021 - Due to mental health reasons, I hadn’t weighed myself in years.
+Flashback to about 2021 - Due to mental health reasons influenced by intermittent stints with disordered eating, I hadn’t weighed myself in years.
 Since before the pandemic started, essentially.
 After a wild 2020 and many White Claw binges while watching Survivor, I got a personal trainer, started going to the gym regularly, increased my daily walks with my dogs, focused on hydration, and strived to eat intuitively.
 I meditated every day, maintained great connections with others, and continued my studies around fitness, martial arts, and nutrition.
 And for some reason, when I stepped on the medical grade scale and Kaiser Permanente when I was taking my mom to her doctors visit (and no one was looking or recording anyways), I thought I may be “rewarded” with a lower number on the scale.
 But instead, I was horrified.
 That good ol’ punch in the stomach that takes the wind out of you.
 I hadn’t lost any weight at all.
 I actually gained an additional 20lbs on top of the 30lbs I was informed I had gained by my doctor who, even though I only went in for an ear infection, focused on my BMI and told me to increase my cardio and lose some weight.
 Luckily my therapy session was right after this scale incident, but she couldn’t save me from myself.
 The wheel began turning.
 Apps were downloaded, calories were counted, and the anxious tracking began.

 And now I’m at this cross roads.
 Stuck between moral ideologies and internal conflict.